bjork/Comment-Reactions/readme.txt

 == Description ==

 Add Slack style reactions to comments.
-For now, the plugin only supports Thumbs Up emoji reaction.
+Developer friendly plugin with inline documented hooks.
+No admin UI for now.

 == Installation ==